 The truth is - it is always there.
 I get grandparent envy regularly.
 I wonder what it must be like to just go to your mums house for dinner with your children in tow.
 Or to indeed be taken out for a coffee or even just to call your mum for help or to cry or to not feel alone with a screaming baby.

 Do not even get me started about when I hear of others who LEAVE their children with their mother OVERNIGHT.

 They may as well be talking about flying to mars and back for me.

 None of this I have experienced and never will.

-Please don’t get me wrong.
+Please do not get me wrong.
 I am extremely happy for all these mothers and daughters.
 It is they way it should be.
 If I do have a daughter of my own she will be the most spoilt daughter on the planet just as my boys are.

 It does not mean it is not hard or it does not hurt.

 I have had to be ok with this.
 Worked hard to find a level of acceptance.
 Harbouring hatred and anger does not serve me.
-I tried that in my early 20s and it didn’t work out too well.
+I tried that in my early 20s and it did not work out too well.

 Having my own little family has helped beyond measure BUT it does not stop the grief, the jealously, the sadness or the wishing things were different.